heggarohiri/CPU-Simulator/README.md

     javac *.java
     ```

-2. Run the program using the following command, with the absolute path or input file name and timer value as parameters:
+2. Run the program using the following command, with an absolute path or input file name and valid timer value as arguments:

-    ```java
+    ```bash
-    java CPU.class sample<#>.txt <timer integer value>
+    java CPU sample<#>.txt <timer value>
     ```

    Example:

-    ```java
+    ```bash
-    java CPU.class sample2.txt 10
+    java CPU sample2.txt 10
     ```